candy-chat/candy-plugins/emphasis/README.md

-# Emphesis
+# Emphasis

-Basic message formatting, with xhtml conversion.
+Basic message formatting, with xhtml conversion, compatible with XEP-0071.
+Standard messages are converted to Textile-style formatting.

 Textile, BBCode, and Html Variants are supported: